BnMcGn/clath/README.md

 # TODO

 - More providers are always nice.
-Facebook and Yahoo in particular are needed.
-They were harder to work with than some of the others and I have had to move on to other things.
 - There aren't provider buttons yet.

 # Author